Probing holography in $p$-adic CFT

 \subsection{Finite-dimensional admissible representations}

 We start our discussion on finite-dimensional admissible irreps.
 These representations appear reasonable at first sight because they are consistent with the absence of descendants in $p$-adic CFTs.
 This is also reasonable especially when there are only a finite number of primaries.
-However, all finite-dimensional smooth irreps of $GL\left(2,\mathbb{Q}_p\right)$ are trivial in the sense that they are one-dimensional complex vector spaces such that the images of $GL\left(2,\mathbb{Q}_p\right)$ act as scalar multiplications as stated below \cite{L-function}.
+However, all finite-dimensional smooth irreps of $GL\left(2,\mathbb{Q}_p\right)$ are trivial in the sense that they are one-dimensional complex vector spaces such that the images of $GL\left(2,\mathbb{Q}_p\right)$ act as scalar multiplication.